 The high level of competition in the health and fitness industry could materially and adversely affect their business.
+The high level of competition in the health and fitness industry could materially and adversely affect their business, including, without limitation, competition from new fitness trends, gyms of various sizes and geographic footprints and weight loss medications.
 Ohana may not be able to compete effectively in the markets in which they operate.
 Competitors may attempt to copy their business model, which could erode market share and impair profitability.
 This competition may limit their ability to attract and retain existing members and their ability to attract new members, which in each case could materially and adversely affect their results of operations and financial condition.
 Increase in competition also may limit ability to attract staff in addition to new customers.